Ocean Park, Surrey: Pre-colonial

 Ocean Park was part of the territory of the Semiahmoo people, one of a group of tribes called the Straits Salish, a division of the Coast Salish.

 They used this place for spiritual renewal and named the area "Kwomais" which literally means place of vision, because of its high bluffs and unobstructed views to the ocean and islands.
 Kwomais Point is marked on many early navigation maps and has long been used as a lookout point.

-For protection against the raids of the Yukulta people, the Semiahmoo built a fort in Ocean Park possibly between 1820 and 1830.
+For protection against the raids of the Laich-kwil-tach the Semiahmoo built a fort in Ocean Park possibly between 1820 and 1830.
 The fort fell into disrepair in colonial times.
 Today, the site is a subdivision called Indian Fort Drive near the west end of 20th Avenue.